The Ultimate Guide to Mortgage Calculators in Germany: How to Plan Your Perfect Home Financing in 2025

 Many buyers, whether foreign or local, make the critical mistake of focusing solely on the purchase price.
 The real cost of property ownership in Germany includes many additional expenses.
 When factored in, your total investment can increase by 10-15%.

-Notar- und Grundbuchkosten (Notary and Land Registry Fees): Another cost is the notary and land book.
+Notar- und Grundbuchkosten (Notary and Land Registry Fees): Another cost is the notary and land registry fees.
 This costs approximately 1.5% to 2% of the property value.
-This is mandatory because without it, your contract will not be finalized and the property will not be transferred to your name.
+This is mandatory because without it, your contract will not be finalized, and the property will not be transferred to your name.

 Grunderwerbsteuer (Property Transfer Tax): This percentage varies from state to state.
 For example, Bavaria charges only 3.5%, while Berlin-Brandenburg charges 6.5%.
 Imagine, even this small variation in the price of a single property could cost you millions of euros in extra costs.